Management of Hearing Loss

 How well your child can handle specific medicines, treatments, or therapies

 How long the condition is expected to last

 Management of hearing loss may include one or more of the following:

-into electrical signals.
+are then converted into electrical signals.

 Cochlear implants.
-A surgically placed appliance that helps to transmit electrical stimulation to the
+A surgically placed appliance that helps to transmit electrical stimulation to

 Training in sign language and lip reading